 Phyllis Bentley was an active member of the Halifax community.
-She had strong connections with the Halifax Authors Circle, the Womens Luncheon Club and for a time was president of the Halifax Thespians.
+She had strong connections with the Halifax Authors Circle and the Womens Luncheon Club.
+For a time she was also president of the Halifax Thespians.
 Voluntary work at the Halifax Child Welfare Clinic brought her into contact with children and parents from poorer families.
 This contributed to her sympathetic treatment of poverty in her writings.

 In 1963 she moved into Grange House at Warley, a 17th century yeoman clothier's house.
 Visitors to the house would remark on the orderly nature of the rooms.
 She had a daily housekeeper stating that she "always hated housework".
-Always a supporter of young writers, she would spend many hours answering correspondence -giving advice to those just beginning their literary careers.
+A supporter of young writers, she spent many hours answering correspondence, giving advice to those beginning their literary careers.

 Phyllis Bentley was a regular user of the Library in Halifax.
 As part of her 80th birthday celebrations, the Library held an exhibition of her work.
 Original manuscripts were on display, together with items from her desk, including a calendar and pencil case.

 On the 27th of June 1977 at Ing Royde Home, Phyllis Bentley died.
-Her desk and chair were amongst items bequeathed to the Library and these are now on display in the Reference and Local Studies library.
+Her desk and chair were amongst items bequeathed to the Library.
+These are now on display in the Reference and Local Studies library.
 The diaries and correspondence are available to view (by appointment) in the Calderdale Archives Department.

-If you are a Calderdale library member, or using a Calderdale library, why not find out about other historical figures, by searching the online Oxford Dictionary of National Biography .
+Are you a Calderdale library member, or using a Calderdale library?
+Why not find out about other historical figures, visit: Oxford Dictionary of National Biography .

 Simply enter a person's name or a place in the search box.
 (Note that a search for Halifax is best expressed as Halifax, Yorkshire.)
 If the 'Library Card Login' box appears, simply enter the word calderdale, followed by your library card number.